 “There are times when we sit down and have a writing session and write a song from start to finish in 30 minutes.
 Other times, it’s a few days or weeks as we either individually or together work through an idea until it becomes the song we want it to be.”

-Backhand Sally regularly performs in and around the Dallas area and is already working on new songs.
+Backhand Sally regularly performs in and around the Dallas area and is releasing their second album this May 2021

 Their first single "Text You When I Drink" was Hellcast Radio's song of the year, 2017, they were honored to also be Hellcast Radio's fan-favorite band of the year, 2017.
 They have most recently been featured in The Voyage Dallas Magazine, ETX Rocks Show and Kandid with Kadie Lynn.

 Radio Play- National and International Radio play, check your local station.